 “We were investing so much money in all these tools, and we realized that some people were not actually using them.
 Something I've been saying all the time, a tool is going to show the return on investment at the moment people are going to use it.

-“We set up meetings with leaders of the departments, and I had the conversation with the account managers of that specific tool and I told them that, ‘Hey, this person is from, let's say, customer support, here are their challenges.
+“We set up meetings with leaders of the departments, and I had the conversation with the account managers of that specific tool, and I told them, ‘Hey, this person is from, let's say, customer support, here are their challenges.
 Show them case studies of other companies, how they're using it.
 Make it as easy as possible, and make them understand that it's actually going to save them time’.

 Advanced marketing tech stacks: AI applications and machine learning

-With the ever-increasing prominence of AI in martech, it’s likely you’ll be required to investigate these kinds of solutions and their applicability for your organization.
+With the ever-increasing prominence of AI in martech, you’ll likely be required to investigate these kinds of solutions and their applicability for your organization.

 AI can benefit just about every facet of marketing, but it can’t just function on its own.
-You need to be able to feed the applications the right amount of quality data in order to get the most from them (making them likely to be an inefficient purchase for very early-stage companies who are yet to build up access to extensive data streams).
+You need to be able to feed the applications the right amount of quality data to get the most from them (making them likely to be an inefficient purchase for very early-stage companies that are yet to build up access to extensive data streams).

 Furthermore, as powerful as AI can be, it still requires a human element, as the insights provided are simply that, insights.
 It’s often down to actual people to put that knowledge into practice.